IntelLabs/LLMart/README.md

 > We include lockfiles that ensure a valid Python environment and recommend using `uv sync --all-extras` to ensure consistent development.\
 > Alternatively, `poetry sync --all-extras` can be used with `poetry >= 2.0`.

-Once the environment is installed and `export HF_TOKEN=...` is set to a token with valid model access, **LLM**art can be run to optimize the suffix with:
+Once the environment is installed and `export HF_TOKEN=...` is set to a token with valid model access, **LLM**art can be run to optimize the suffix using:
 ```bash
 accelerate launch -m llmart model=llama3-8b-instruct data=basic loss=model
 ```

 This will automatically distribute an attack on the maximum number of detected devices.
-Results are saved in the `outputs/llmart` folder and can be visualized with `tensorboard` using:
+Results are saved in the `outputs/llmart` folder and can be visualized in `tensorboard` using:
 ```bash
 tensorboard --logdir=outputs/llmart
 ```